Safe guide for exporting a car outside the EU

 What happens if I don't carry out a car export correctly?

-Failure to properly complete a car export can lead to a number of complications that are not only time-consuming but can also result in financial losses.
+Failure to properly complete a vehicle export can lead to a number of complications that are not only time-consuming but can also result in financial losses.
 If the customs declaration is not completed correctly or if the necessary fees and duties are not paid, it can result in the export process being delayed.
-This means that the vehicle may be held in a customs warehouse, resulting in storage costs and potential delays in the delivery schedule.
+This means that the vehicle may be held in a bonded warehouse, which incurs storage costs and potential delays in the delivery schedule.

 Furthermore, non-compliance with export procedures may result in fines and penalties from customs authorities.
 These fines vary depending on the severity of the violation and can negatively affect the financial situation of both the individual exporter and the company.